 Do you plan to bring back your teachers?
 Will they return all at once?
 Will class size ratios be impacted as you reopen?

 Our intent is to bring our teachers back when our families have decided to return to school and when our teachers are comfortable returning themselves.
 We will follow the state ratio guidelines as well as the CDC childcare guidelines for health, safety and class sizes.

 If you open and public schools are still closed are you able to offer assistance for my school-age child who is doing distance learning?
 Does your school have internet access so they can access their coursework?

-My child will likely be asked to transition to a new classroom when you reopen.
+My child will likely be asked to transition to a new classroom when we return.
 I am nervous about that process with such a long break.
-Can we postpone that transition until they reacclimate to school?
+Can we postpone that transition until they re-acclimate to school?

-Classroom transitions will be based on the individual child and spaces available in the classrooms, although we will certainly try to provide as much consistency for children as possible.
-As we prepare to reopen, we will share transition activities and guidance to support families during the transition back to school.
-School Directors will connect with families regarding the return to school and discuss individual transition plans.
+Classroom transitions will be based on licensing regulations, the individual child and spaces available in the classrooms, although we will certainly try to provide as much consistency for children as possible.
+As we approach your first day back, we will share transition activities and guidance to support you and your student during the transition back to school.
+School Directors will connect with families regarding their return to school and discuss individual transition plans.